privacybydesign/irma-documentation/docs/stateless.md

 The IRMA server already authenticates to the Redis server using a password.
 The IRMA server currently does not support mutual TLS for the Redis connection.
 Therefore, the `tls-auth-clients` in the Redis configuration is set to `no`.
 For more information on TLS support in Redis see the [Redis documentation](https://redis.io/topics/encryption).

 If you want to run several IRMA servers, you can now run them behind a load balancer and connect them to the same Redis instance.

+> Currently a simple locking mechanism is implemented.
+When running several Redis instances in parallel, edge cases may occur.
+We recommend to use a single Redis instance.

 ### Using multiple Redis instances
 Currently the IRMA server does not support Redis clusters or a master/slave mode.
 You can only connect to one Redis address.
 This means that the Redis connection is currently a bottleneck and single point of failure.
 You could use Redis enterprise which will let you connect with one outward-facing Redis connection and will provide you with an underlying failover mechanism.